J-Sarnoff/FlexFloat.jl/README.md

 #### Values may exist in either of two states: situated and enhanced.

-*This capability exists transparently -- apps run just as well without stateful values.*
+*This capability exists transparently -- apps that do not need this ability it may ignore it entirely free from consequence and other bother.*